carogaltier/medscheduler/docs/user-guide/quickstart.md

     appointments_path="appointments.csv",
 )
 ```

-This produces three files you can import into BI tools or share for teaching/demo purposes.
+This produces three standalone CSV files ready for BI tools, teaching, or demo purposes.

+---

 ## 5) Reproducibility tips

-- Set a fixed `seed` to keep results deterministic across runs.
+- Always set a fixed `seed` for deterministic results across runs.
-- Keep your library version pinned in `requirements.txt` for tutorials/papers.
-- Save generated CSVs in your repo (or a release asset) to ensure readers can reproduce your figures.
+- Store exported CSVs in your repo or data releases to ensure others can reproduce your analyses.

+---

 ## Next steps

-- Explore **calendar configuration** (working days/hours, `appointments_per_hour`).
-- Tune **status rates**, **rebooking**, and **punctuality** parameters.
+- Explore **Outputs overview** for detailed descriptions of each table.
+- Check **Customization options** to adjust attendance rates, rebooking, and punctuality.
-- Use plotting helpers to visualize distributions and capacity (optional `matplotlib`).
+- Visit **Visualization** to see how to plot distributions and capacity.
+- Browse **Examples** for applied scenarios such as attendance analysis and overbooking.